 The CAPS Crisis Response Team (CRT) focuses on the mental health needs of students and offers guidance to staff and faculty in times of crisis or trauma.
-During the Pandemic, CAPS is committed to offering the same 3 CRT interventions (see below for information on Briefing, Defusing, Debriefing) in a new live virtual format or in person.
 These interventions are done for groups of students and determined by several factors including time since the incident has occurred, size of the group, and impact on those who need support.
 The approach to campus responses is based on Critical Incident Stress Management theory, best-practice standards, and experience.
 For students in need of individual (one on one) counseling support, our Counselor on Duty services are available when CAPS is open.
 Please feel free to reach out for consultation or questions.

 A critical incident, for CAPS purposes, is defined quite broadly.
 It is an event that may cause a temporary state of psychological unrest with a reaction causing a state of emotional turmoil.
 A critical incident can be a sudden, powerful event outside of the range of ordinary human experience.
 It has the potential to overwhelm the usual effective coping skills of either an individual or a group.
 While there are many types of critical incidents on a college campus (see Dean of Students for additional resources and consultation), the following are examples of the kinds of incidents to which CAPS is prepared to respond.

 - Death (accident, suicide, etc) of a student, faculty, or staff member

 - Traumatic injury such a student being injured in a car accident

 - Campus emergencies such as residence hall fires

 Please contact CAPS via phone at 734 764 8312 or firstname.lastname@example.org.
 Responding quickly and in an appropriate manner can make the difference between healing and long-term psychological distress.
 Individual urgent walk-in crisis counseling is always available and more information about that service can be found HERE.